tsunamaru/assbot/README.md

 ## Quick start
 **BE AWARE TO RUN IT WITH YOUR FAKE ACCOUNT**\
-Telegram could simply log you off (as you proceed with helpers.py) and you will never see your account again.
+Telegram could simply log you off (as you proceed with helpers.py) and **you will never see your account again**.

 0. Create new bot via [@BotFather](t.me/BotFather) and get bot token.
 1. Add bot to your channel and grant it admin privileges.